-These are also called Multi-Line-Models or MLM models.
+Multi-Line-Models or MLM models are used for coupled models.

-A "Diagonal_matrix" matrix type is the best choice for describing all matrices R,L and C for SLM models. (see matrix descriptions below).
+A "Full matrix" matrix type is the best choice for describing all matrices R,L and C for MLMs. (see matrix descriptions below)

-Several methods can be used: 3D field solver can be used to create partial inductance and capacitance matrices that allow accurate simulations without the need to pre-define the ground pins.
+Several methods can be used:

+3D field solver can be used to create partial inductance and capacitance matrices that allow accurate simulations without the need to pre-define the ground pins.

-2D field solver without specific return path pins.
-A return plane is specified as a reference only and is placed far field.
+Field solvers without specific return path pins.
+A return plane May be specified as a reference only and is placed far field.